ITER

-ITER is funded and run by seven member parties: China, the European Union, India, Japan, Russia, South Korea and the United States.
-The United Kingdom participates through EU's Fusion for Energy (F4E), Switzerland participates through Euratom and F4E, and the project has cooperation agreements with Australia, Canada, Kazakhstan and Thailand.
+ITER is funded and operated by seven member parties: China, the European Union, India, Japan, Russia, South Korea and the United States.
+In the immediate aftermath of Brexit, the United Kingdom continued to participate in ITER through the EU's Fusion for Energy (F4E) program until September 2023.
+Switzerland participated through Euratom and F4E until 2021, though it is poised to rejoin in 2026 following subsequent negotiations with the EU.
+ITER also has cooperation agreements with Australia, Canada, Kazakhstan and Thailand.

 Construction of the ITER complex in France started in 2013, and assembly of the tokamak began in 2020.
 The initial budget was close to €6 billion, but the total price of construction and operations is projected to be from €18 to €22 billion; other estimates place the total cost between $45 billion and $65 billion, though these figures are disputed by ITER.
 Regardless of the final cost, ITER has already been described as the most expensive science experiment of all time, the most complicated engineering project in human history, and one of the most ambitious human collaborations since the development of the International Space Station (€100 billion or $150 billion budget) and the Large Hadron Collider (€7.5 billion budget).

 ITER's planned successor, the EUROfusion-led DEMO, is expected to be one of the first fusion reactors to produce electricity in an experimental environment.